Cooperative Security, Arms Control and Disarmament By Herbert Wulf | 25 February, 2021

-The Munich Security Conference (MCI) has for decades been a place where dialogue about controversial security issues is central.
+The Munich Security Conference (MSC) has for decades been a place where dialogue about controversial security issues is central.
 Complicated issues like the Iranian nuclear programme and talks between estranged neighbours, like Israel and Palestine or the USA and Russia, were on the agenda and could be discussed in public and behind closed doors.
 The MCI prides itself on having been host to many presidents, prime ministers, foreign and defence ministers.
 This year’s 57th conference on 19 February was totally dissimilar to the previous 56 meetings.
 At least two reasons made it completely different.
 Firstly, due to the pandemic, it was a one-day virtual meeting.
 It was broadcast live and subtle dialogues, face to face, and considerations of delicate problems were impossible.
 Secondly, astonishingly, only leaders from the transatlantic region and Western organisations were invited, except for the UN Secretary General, Antonio Guterres.
 (But he too is a Westerner.)
 Participants concentrated somewhat idiosyncratically on transatlantic family affairs.

 The conference covered a broad range of issues.
 Of course, coping with the Covid-19 crisis played a role in virtually every statement at the conference, and promises were made to do all that is possible.
 But while the fierce competition continues among the rich countries as to who is first in amassing sufficient supplies of vaccines, Western leaders made benevolent promises once more in Munich that the rest of the world would not be forgotten.